useblocks/github-validation/docs/index.rst

 However there are scenarios and domains, which need a proven validation of data, so that your application is allowed and verified to be used inside this domains.

-For instance if your are developing solutions for the automotive industry and your solutions may affect the software, which runs on the electronic control units (ECUs) of a car, your application must be `ISO 26262 <https://en.wikipedia.org/wiki/ISO_26262>`_ compliant.
+For instance if you are developing solutions for the automotive industry and your solutions may affect the software, which runs on the electronic control units (ECUs) of a car, your application must be `ISO 26262 <https://en.wikipedia.org/wiki/ISO_26262>`_ compliant.
 And this normally needs a proven validation of in- and output data (beside a lot of other stuff).